Skip to content

 Here, the Department of Home Affairs (the Department) will not process your visa, which means you have been deemed not to have made an application at all.

 The section 48 bar will not apply in these circumstances.
 For example, suppose you did not pay the correct visa application fee.
-Accordingly, your visa application is invalid (rather than refused).
-Here, the section 48 bar will not apply.
+Accordingly, your visa application is invalid rather than refused.

-Additionally, section 48 will not apply if you hold and continue to hold a substantive visa, despite a refusal of another visa.
+Additionally, section 48 will not apply if you hold and continue to hold a substantive visa despite being refused another visa.

 For example, Sarah holds a working holiday visa that expires in 6 months.
 She applies for a student visa and receives a refusal letter 2 months later.
 However, Sarah’s working holiday visa does not expire for another 4 months.
-Accordingly, Sarah is not section 48 barred because she already holds a substantive visa.
+Accordingly, section 48 will not bar Sarah because she already holds a substantive visa.
 Thus, she can apply for another visa while in Australia because she still holds a substantive visa.
 The section 48 bar would only be activated if she did not hold a substantive visa when she was refused the student visa.

-When your visa has been refused, it is incredibly important to manage your visa pathway and options carefully.
-Navigating the events that can cause a section 48 after a visa refusal, and while holding a valid visa, can be very complex.
+If you are dealing with a visa refusal, it is incredibly important to manage your visa pathway and options carefully.
+Navigating the events that can cause a section 48 after a visa refusal while holding a valid visa can be very complex.
 We recommend you obtain legal advice regarding this.

 Continue reading this article below the form